CS3250Team3SP26/Vivida/README.md

-We will be using the built in functionality of jsdoc in vsCode to create and maintain our API documentation
+We will be using the built in functionality of jsdoc in vsCode to create and maintain our API documentation.